Main Range Walk: The Most Scenic Hike in Kosciuszko National Park

 View from Mount Kosciuszko

-On our approach to the summit, we noticed scaffolding on the top of Mount Kosciuszko.
-It turned out that NSW National Parks is constructing a ramp to make it accessible to people with restricted mobility.
+As we approached the summit, we noticed scaffolding at the top of Mount Kosciuszko.
+It turned out that NSW National Parks was building a ramp to make the summit accessible to people with limited mobility.

 View from Mount Kosciuszko